dupe-codes/dotfiles-redux/README.md

     - plugins.lua for installing plugins
 8. Experiment with tmux setup
     Biggest q is how well it would play with warp
+9. Try neovim nightly
+    - Download and build from source
+    - Symlink or alias to use nightly
+    - If issues, symlink back or remove alias to go back to stable

 # Tools Index